- The Importance of Languages

-- How to Read 'Beloved': A Student Guide
+- How to Read for A Level English

 Most A-level students probably spend more time on the internet than I do, which is no mean feat given that I’m also a Millennial (just).
 But nevertheless, here are a few useful resources for A-level English that might be helpful.
 It’s an incomplete and subjective list, but it’s hopefully wide-ranging enough to be useful.